Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 ## Alluxio remote debug

-Alluxio does not typically run on the development environment, which makes it difficult to debug Alluxio.
-We locate problem's method is 'log-build-deploy-scanlog', the efficiency of the problem localization is low and need to modify the code and trigger new deployment, which is not allowed in some time.
-TODO: i have no idea what this means???

-Java remote debugging makes it easier to debug Alluxio at the source level without modify any code.
+Java remote debugging makes it easier to debug Alluxio at the source level without modifying any code.
 You will need to append the JVM remote debugging parameters and start a debugging server.
 There are several ways to append the remote debugging parameters; you can export the following configuration properties in shell or `alluxio-env.sh`: